Oakbourne station

-Oakbourne station is a defunct railroad station on Oakburne Road in Westtown Township, Pennsylvania.
+Oakbourne station is a defunct railroad station on Oakbourne Road in Westtown Township, Pennsylvania.
 Established by the Pennsylvania Railroad, it closed in 1961 and was subsequently demolished.
 SEPTA Regional Rail later used the line for R3 West Chester Line, but did not use the Oakbourne stop.

 History

 Oakbourne station was initially called Lecompton station, and later Hemphill station after a neighboring landowner, but was changed to Oakbourne when a post office was established in 1883, with Ellen Jane Speakman serving as postmistress.
 During the American Civil War, the station was used as a marshaling point for the neighboring Camp Elder, which housed Union prisoners captured by the Confederacy and unofficially paroled during the Battle of Gettysburg in 1863.